trdotpy/blog-rest-api-ts/README.md

 - Node.js
 - Typescript
-- Apollo Server
+- Express
-- GraphQL
+- Prisma
-- PostgreSQL
+- PostgreSQL Database
-- JWT
-- Nexus
-- TypeORM

 ## How To Use